-All the meals featured here are 100% vegetarian, though they will often feature eggs and dairy.
+All the meals featured here are 100% vegetarian, but will often feature eggs and dairy.
 We like our cookbooks, but often make some crazy concoctions with whatever we have on hand.

 Also, it’s worth mentioning that our ability to find healthy groceries on the cheap is made much easier by our membership at the Park Slope Food Coop.